 Another benefit to opting for a wheeled travel backpack rather than a traditional rucksack is that they can more seamlessly transition into different accommodations.
 There have been a couple of times where we have splurged and spent a night or two in a hotel and we always feel a little bit awkward walking into the lobby with a tattered rucksack strapped to our backs.
 While backpacks are the general luggage of choice for the hostel crowd, they don’t necessarily fit in at a nicer establishment.

 A wheeled backpack, however, is just as appropriate in a 12-bed dorm at a hostel as it is in a nice hotel.
 In just a simple switch, you can zip away the straps and extend the handle and you will look like a broke backpacker no longer!
-So, if your travel budget is allowing for both hostel and hotel stays, a wheeled backpack can be a great option.
+So, if your travel budget is allowing for both hostel and hotel stays, a wheeled travel backpack for Europe can be a great option.

 One thing to consider, however, when purchasing a wheeled backpack is that they do not have as advanced support as a traditional travel backpack and can be quite uncomfortable to wear for a long period of time.
 This can be combatted by simply rolling it for some time, but that can be inconvenient if you are walking around cobbled streets or unpaved country roads.

-The Best Wheeled Backpack for Travel
+The Best Wheeled Backpack for Europe Travel

 Another thing you need to consider is the comfort and suspension of the harness.
 As mentioned earlier, no wheeled backpack is going to be as comfortable to wear for extended periods of time as a traditional travel rucksack, however, there are certainly some that are better than others.